IFTTT Alternatives: For People Ready to Scale

 Pros

-• Excellent API support for advanced integrations.
+• Excellent support for advanced, API-heavy integrations.

 Cons